Can I Install Landscape Lighting Without Running New Wires?

 -

-- Lawn and plant beds may need to be dug up
+- Lawn and planting areas may need to be opened up

 -